johnfedoruk/bangular/aio/content/guide/dependency-injection.md

 </div>

-You can register a provider with any Angular decorator that supports the  **`providers` array property**.
+You can register a provider with any Bangular decorator that supports the  **`providers` array property**.

-Many Angular decorators accept metadata with a `providers` property.
+Many Bangular decorators accept metadata with a `providers` property.
 The two most important examples are `@Component` and `@NgModule`.

 {@a register-providers-component}